 - A one-shot villain in Batman: The Animated Series had developed a suit to turn invisible.

 - In Batman Beyond Batman is assumed to have adapted it, as the Beyond suit can turn invisible.
 In one episode, Terry makes a remark to himself about it's more dubious potential.

 - Inverted in The Venture Bros., as Sally Impossible, an Expy of Sue Storm, has to concentrate to keep her skin visible.
 Otherwise, the muscles under her skin become visible.
 As with almost everything in the series, it's played for laughs.

-- In episode 21 of the third season of Winx Club, Nabu claims that the reason he stowed away on the specialists ship was because he wanted to practice his invisibility spells against monsters living in the area the Winx were travelling to, but he couldn't find any other transport.
+- In episode 21 of the third season of Winx Club, Nabu claims that the reason he stowed away on the specialists' ship was that he wanted to practice his invisibility spells against monsters living in the area the Winx were visiting, but he couldn't find any other transport.
 And this is the only episode where we ever see him use this power...